msalibian/STAT406/Lecture14/README.md

     ## [1] 0.05536913

-Note how the performance of the K-NN classifier in this case stops improving when K is 10 or more.
-Since the number *K* of nearest neighbours is in fact a tuning constant that needs to be chosen by the user, how would do it in an objective manner?
+Note how the performance of the K-NN classifier in this case stops improving when K is larger than 5.
+Since the number *K* of nearest neighbours is in fact a tuning constant that needs to be chosen by the user, how would do it in an objective way?
 What would you do if you didn't have a test set available?

 #### Challenges for K-NN classifiers